TolikPylypchuk/KeyboardSwitch/README.md

 Created by Tolik Pylypchuk

-This application swiches typed text as if it were typed with another keyboard layout.
+This application switches typed text as if it were typed with another keyboard layout.

 ## Default Switching